DEEKIN'S PIT REVISITED

 Well Prepared vs Traveling Light

-Treasure can be heavy, and you can only haul back as much loot as you can carry.
-On the otherhand, your gear can be heavy too.
+Treasure can be heavy.
+Gear can be heavy too.
+Traveling as light as possible enables you to haul more treasure back to camp.
 What gear is necessary?
 What can you skimp on?
 I recommend not skimping on torches.
 Each torch only lasts an hour of game time (ten minutes real time).
 The caves are dark.

 Skills vs Violence vs Magic